-Any district employee who feels that he/she has been sexually harassed in the performance of his/her district responsibilities or who has knowledge of any incident of sexual harassment by or against another employee shall immediately report the incident to his/her direct supervisor, another supervisor, the district's coordinator for nondiscrimination, the Superintendent, or, if available, a complaint hotline or an ombudsman.
-A supervisor or administrator who receives a harassment complaint shall promptly notify the coordinator.
+District employees who feel that they have been sexually harassed in the performance of their district responsibilities or who have knowledge of any incident of sexual harassment by or against another employee shall immediately report the incident to their direct supervisor, a district administrator, or the district's Title IX Coordinator.
+Employees may bypass their supervisor in filing a complaint if the supervisor is the subject of the complaint.
+A supervisor or administrator who receives a harassment complaint shall promptly notify the Title IX Coordinator.